PERSPECTIVES:

 Tariffs as a Manufacturing Incentive

 Research published in the Journal of Managed Care & Specialty Pharmacy and Harvard Business Review suggests that tariffs on branded drugs could indeed motivate pharmaceutical companies to shift production to the United States.
 Some companies already announced plans for multibillion-dollar facilities on U.S. soil.
 However, meaningful job creation may take 3–5 years due to lengthy local permitting processes.
-In the short term, companies with both domestic and foreign facilities may redirect current U.S.-based jobs toward local production needs, improving compliance with tariffs but without creating new employment.
-While this shift might reduce supply chain tax avoidance, the national security benefits remain questionable, Especially as Europe, a key supplier, remains a close ally.

 Risks to Drug Supply Chains and Patient Access

 On the contrary, tariffs introduce a host of challenges, especially in a globally interconnected pharmaceutical supply chain.
-Countries like China, India and in Europe are vital suppliers of both branded and generic drugs or their components.
+Countries like China, India and those in Europe are vital suppliers of both branded and generic drugs or their components.
 Tariffs on imports from these countries could:

 • Disrupt the supply of raw materials and active pharmaceutical ingredients